richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 Our focus will be on the 2-metre temperature variable, which is part of the surface variable set.
 For this analysis, an extreme value is defined as one exceeding a specified percentile threshold.
 Percentiles are sourced from ECMWF’s [Temperature statistics for Europe derived from climate projections dataset](https://cds.climate.copernicus.eu/datasets/sis-temperature-statistics?tab=overview). which provides 30-year percentile estimates for 2-metre temperature across the European region.
 We specifically use the maximum percentile values.

 Since this dataset is restricted to Europe, our analysis will also be limited to this region.
+We are also obtaining values for the 75th, 90th, 95th and 99th percentiles.

 The dataset can be accessed programmatically with the CDS API (a CDS account is required).
 Below is a short example of how to download the data: